uapi-group/docs/README.md

 Listed below are references to the latest UAPI group meeting / conference summaries and minutes.

+* [Summary](minutes/2024-09-24__Image-based-linux-summit.md) of the third Image-Based Linux Summit, September 24th 2024 in Berlin
 * [All Systems Go 2024 talks and recordings](conferences/2024-09-25__All-Systems-Go.md).
 Links to recordings of All Systems Go!
 2024.
 * [Summary](minutes/2023-09-12__Image-based-linux-summit.md) of the second Image-Based Linux Summit, September 12th 2023 in Berlin
 * [All Systems Go 2023 talks and recordings](conferences/2023-09-13__All-Systems-Go.md).
 Links to recordings of All Systems Go!
 2023.